-    Even if you don’t read instructions on anything else, ensure you read or scan through the instructions that come with the VR headset.
+Even if you don’t read instructions on anything else, ensure you read or scan through the instructions with the VR headset.
 Why?
-For one, you want to make sure you get the most out of your headset.
+For one, you want to ensure you get the most out of your headset.
 Secondly, it will help you prevent injuries and adverse effects like nausea and dizziness.

-You’ll pick up the controls as you play, but a quick glance in the manual can give you a step ahead when you begin.
-This VR tips guide is also a great resource for helping you feel comfortable before you pick up your headset and play.
+You’ll pick up the controls as you play, but a glance in the manual can give you a step ahead when you begin.
+This VR tips guide is also an excellent resource for helping you feel comfortable before you pick up your headset and play.

 Prevent Sweat From Getting on Your Headset

-If you plan on playing any VR fitness games or you sweat a lot, you need a nice sweat-proof cover.
-Any friends you plan on having over to play VR games with will thank you as well.
+If you plan on playing VR fitness games or sweat a lot, you need a nice sweat-proof cover.
+Any friends you plan on having over to play VR games with will also thank you.
 We recommend any of the covers from VR Cover.
 They are cheap, lightweight, and comfortable.
 Plus, they are available for any VR headset.

 Don’t expose your headset to direct sunlight